Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 You have to set `enabled: true` for each service, you want to use.
 Only for enabled services, you need to set the oauth values.
 Once these adjustments have been made, the system can be installed.

+In the `describo` folder you will find the configuration of our used tool for metadata collection.
+Please adjust it according to its [manual](https://github.com/Arkisto-Platform/describo-online/wiki/General-information-about-configuring-the-application).

 ### Generate OAuth2 identifier and secrets

 You have to generate the oauth credentials for your used oauth2 service provider.
 This credentials are generated, when